jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/awareness.md

 with well-known standards and frameworks inside the cybersecurity field.

-All of our employees need
+All the employees need
 to complete the course and then present the certificate of completion.

 ## Resources

-These resources are analysed periodically to evalaute the content.
+These resources are analyzed periodically to evaluate the content.

 - [Cybersecurity Awareness Training (Amazon)](https://learnsecurity.amazon.com/)